Kanna-Neko/dew/README.md

 ```

 ### how to config the language
+1. Ensure you add your language command into path.
-1. let's see the config file, the location of it is "./codeforces/config.yaml",there is python3 configuration
+1. Let's see the config file, the location of it is "./codeforces/config.yaml",there is python3 configuration below.
 ```
-python3: ## the shortcut, you can change to python3 when you use command "dew lang
+python3: ## the shortcut, you can change to python3 when you use command "dew lang shortcut.
    name: Python 3.8.10 #the name, It's a hint
    codefile: dew.py ## the file dew will test and submit
    isCompileLang: false
    compileCommand:
    RunCommand: python3 $codefile ##dew will run this command when test, $codefile is a variable, the dew will automatically replace it.
-   programTypeId: 31 #choose language when dew submit it to codeforces, you can query programTypeId dictionary at the bottom of this document.
+   programTypeId: 31 ## choose language when dew submit it to codeforces, you can query programTypeId dictionary at the bottom of this document.
 ```

 ## dew template